ARTS-Laboratory/paper-TDA-embankment-monitoring/Toy-example/README.md

  ** To illustrate the changes in features with respect to each other, a grid plot was created using "Abnormalities_Features.py."
 This script accepts an input file from the Data folder to plot all features.

+## Codes

+### Abnormalities_Features
+* Describe what the code demonstrate
+* Describe what the code demonstrate
+* Describe what the code demonstrate

+### Another code
+* Describe what the code demonstrate
+* Describe what the code demonstrate
+* Describe what the code demonstrate